Travel North - 17: Roseberry Moor Tour, Newton-Under-Roseberry to Hutton Lowcross and Back, the Strenuous Way

-The views to and from the top - east to west across old Cleveland, north to Eston Hills and south to the Cleveland escarpment - are worth the energy spent to ge
+The views to and from the top, east to west across old Cleveland, north to Eston Hills, south to the Cleveland escarpment - worth the energy spent getting there

 A walk for the energetic, good walking boots and strong leg muscles called for...